oriolf/api-wrapper-kata/README.md

 ## New API definition

-The new API has to be presented in port 50001 and is required to have the following methods:
+The new API has to be presented in port 50001 and is required to have the following methods (each with preference over the next):

-    /users               returns a list with all users in the system /users?type=<string> returns a list with all users with that particular type
+    /users               returns a list with all users in the system /users?name=<string> returns the user with that particular name, error 404 if none found /users?type=<string> returns a list with all users with that particular type, empty list if none found